Description

 Why Adopt a White Lion Cub?

-- White lions are not albinos; their white coat is caused by a recessive gene called leucism.
+- They are not albinos; their white coat is caused by a recessive gene called leucism.

 - They are native to the Timbavati region of South Africa and hold cultural significance in African folklore.

-- White lions are rare in the wild, with most living in captivity due to their unique coloration.
+- They are rare in the wild, with most living in captivity due to their unique coloration.

 - They are social animals that live in prides, similar to tawny African lions.